hamax97/hamax97.github.io/write-ups/object-oriented-design.md

   You have to ponder the costs.
   - You can share **role behavior** with `module`s.

-- Only use inheritance for shallow trees.
+- Only use inheritance for shallow hierarchies.

 - When you have highly related classes that share common behavior but differ along some dimension.